TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 part of the options array is the one which overrides the base :code:`$TCA` structure.
 In this case we would like categories to be listed alphabetically instead of using the "sorting" field.

+There is another option :code:`treeConfig` with :code:`rootUid => 7`.
+This is usefull if you want to start the category tree at a special category.

 If no :code:`label` part is set in the options array, the field will be labelled "Categories".